Carolyn Poplett died on May 18, 2022. This is the eulogy I gave for her at First United Church in Oak Park on July 23rd, 2022.

 “Well, I think you live in a lot of people’s minds.”

-“Mom, I’m not trying to talk about our travels.
+“Mom, we don’t have to talk about our travels.
 What I’m trying to talk about is super banal.
-We’re just discussing where we should go to have some supper together.”
+We’re just discussing where we should go to get some supper.”

 “Oh, well, I think that’s very important.
 I like that idea.
-Let’s think about that instead.”
+Let’s think about that instead.
+I don’t know any of the places around here like you do, George,” she said.
+[George was one of Carolyn’s beloved brothers].”

 “Well, we we could go to Citrines.
 You might not remember.
 We went there the week they first opened.
 You liked it so much you wanted to go back the next night.”